U.S. should recognise Taiwan, former top diplomat Pompeo says | Law-Order

 U.S. should recognise Taiwan, former top diplomat Pompeo says

-The United States should formally recognize Taiwan as a country, former Secretary of State Mike Pompeo said on Friday during a speech in Taipei, drawing a stern rebuke from China for his "babbling nonsense".
-"The United States government should immediately take necessary and long overdue steps to do the right and obvious thing: that is to offer the Republic of China, Taiwan, America's diplomatic recognition as a free and sovereign country," Pompeo said in a speech organized by a Taiwan think-tank.
+The United States should formally recognise Taiwan as a country, former Secretary of State Mike Pompeo said on Friday during a speech in Taipei, drawing a stern rebuke from China for his "babbling nonsense".
+"The United States government should immediately take necessary and long overdue steps to do the right and obvious thing: that is to offer the Republic of China, Taiwan, America's diplomatic recognition as a free and sovereign country," Pompeo said in a speech organised by a Taiwan think tank.

 "While the United States should continue to engage with the People's Republic of China as a sovereign government, America's diplomatic recognition of the 23 million freedom-loving Taiwanese people and its legal, democratically-elected government can no longer be ignored, avoided, or treated as secondary," Pompeo said.
-Pompeo's comments cross a sensitive red line for China, which claims Taiwan as its own territory and has never renounced the use of force to bring it under Chinese control.
+The comments by Pompeo, considered a possible contender for the Republican presidential nomination in 2024, cross a sensitive red line for China, which claims Taiwan as its own territory and has never renounced the use of force to bring it under Chinese control.

 "Pompeo is a former politician whose credibility has long gone bankrupt.
 Such a person's babbling nonsense will have no success," said Chinese Foreign Ministry spokesperson Wang Wenbin.
 China says Taiwan is the most important and sensitive issue in its relations with Washington.

-Pompeo said after Beijing's "brutally successful takeover of Hong Kong," Chinese President Xi Jinping feels more powerful and "won't be satisfied stopping at Hong Kong".
-"Taking over Taiwan, a necessary mission, is not only to boost Xi's egomaniacal claim of greatness but indeed to solidify it," Pompeo said.
+"Taking over Taiwan, a necessary mission, is not only to boost Xi's egomaniacal claim of greatness, but indeed to solidify it," Pompeo said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)